 Two Browsers, One URL – Completely Different Results

-How HTTP/3 and QUIC challenge established web security assumptions
+How DNS HTTPS records, HTTP/3 and QUIC challenge established web security assumptions

-Chrome shows a benign web page, while Safari receives an alternative version that could contain malicious content.
+In our current test setup, Chrome shows a benign web page, while Safari reaches an alternative version over HTTP/3 on a non-standard UDP port.

 Modern web security is built on a set of long-standing assumptions: HTTPS runs over TCP, uses port 443, and can therefore be inspected, classified, and filtered accordingly.
 If non-standard ports are used, those are clearly identified in the URL.